mattva01/schooltool/src/schooltool/calendar/README.txt

 SchoolBell calendaring library
 ==============================

-schoolbell.calendar is a calendaring library for Zope 3.
+schooltool.calendar is a calendaring library for Zope 3.

 Features